videosdk-live/agents-quickstart/README.md

 - **Voice-Enabled AI Agents**: Integrate AI agents that can speak and listen in real-time meetings
 - **Multiple LLM Providers**: Support for OpenAI, Google Gemini LiveAPI, and AWS Nova Sonic
+- **Modular & Flexible Pipelines**: Choose between integrated real-time pipelines or build your own with the `CascadingPipeline` to mix and match STT, LLM, and TTS providers.
 - **🤖 Agent to Agent (A2A) Communication**: Enable specialized agents to collaborate and share domain expertise
 - **Function Tools**: Enable your agents with capabilities like retrieving data or performing actions
 - **Real-time Communication**: Seamless integration with VideoSDK's real-time communication platform